 Healthcare workers using appropriate personal protective equipment (gown, gloves, N95 or surgical mask, and eye protection) should collect lesion specimens with sterile non-cotton swabs.
 Swabs sent to commercial labs should be sent in viral transport media.
 It is not necessary or recommended to unroof, open or aspirate mpox lesions with sharps to increase sample yield.
 Healthcare workers have acquired mpox after needle sticks from sharps used in specimen collection.
 For additional information on specimen collection and testing, see: Mpox Virus Testing Procedures For Labs

 Regarding treatment of suspected and confirmed cases:

-There are no posters for Monkeypox.
+There are no posters for Mpox.